Allergies or Intolerances to Drinks

 Drinks: A part of our culture, but what about the ingredients?

-Caffeine is required to wake us up in the morning.
+Caffeine is often required to wake us up in the morning.
 This is a common consensus for many because we often feel tired and fatigued.
 But have you considered whether or not your fatigue is caused by your consumption of caffeine and other potential ingredients?
 Naturally, if you are having caffeine to wake you up, it may be causing you to become even more tired, as your body may not be able to tolerate it anymore.
-This is something to watch out for, so be careful!
-Other symptoms of an allergy or intolerance include weight gain, migraines and skin irritations, so watch out for those as well.
+Other symptoms of an allergy or intolerance include weight gain, migraines and skin irritations and can often be linked to a caffeine allergy or a caffeine intolerance.

 Test Your Intolerance tests your potential intolerance to caffeine.